ericallam/docrails/guides/source/active_record_encryption.md

 end
 ```

-They will also work when combining encrypted and unencrypted data,git and when configuring previous encryption schemes.
+They will also work when combining encrypted and unencrypted data, and when configuring previous encryption schemes.

 NOTE: If you want to ignore case, make sure to use `downcase:` or `ignore_case:` in the `encrypts` declaration.
 Using the `case_sensitive:` option in the validation won't work.